-MAVERICK CITY LODGE where to stay in Budapest
+MAVERICK CITY LODGE

-In the centre of Budapest, the Maverick City Lodge features air-conditioned rooms, free WiFi in all areas,on-site bicycle rentals and was renovated at the end of 2013.
+In the city centre of Budapest, the Maverick City Lodge features air-conditioned rooms, free WiFi in all areas,on-site bicycle rentals and was renovated at the end of 2013.
 Each private room at the Maverick is equipped with a flat-screen cable TV, while dormitory rooms have individual lockers to secure your things.
 Bathroom facilities can be en-suite or shared with other guests.